natemella/Paper/Paper/manuscript.md

 Additionally, little research has been done to understand which types and/or combinations of molecular data provide the best predictions.
 Furthermore, little is known about which ML algorithms work best with such combinations.

-*Methods*:
+*Methods*

-Our aim is to perform an extensive benchmark analysis using data from 5,000+ cancer patients from The Cancer Genome Atlas, a public resource that has 6 types of molecular data (plus clinical data) for each patient.
-We will apply state-of-the-art ML algorithms to data from 10 different cancer types to predict the progression free interval (PFI) and overall survival time (OS) after diagnosis of cancer patients.
+Our aim was to perform an extensive benchmark analysis using data from 5,000+ cancer patients from The Cancer Genome Atlas, a public resource that has 6 types of molecular data (plus clinical data) for each patient.
+We will apply state-of-the-art ML algorithms to data from 10 different cancer types to predict the progression free interval after diagnosis of cancer patients.

-*Results*:

-*Conclusions*:
+*Results*

+We found that customizing machine learning algorithms and data combinations for specific data types leads to an average AUROC of 0.73 to 0.80.
+We additionally found that about half of the machine learning algorithms that we tested increased prediction accuracy for up to 4 molecular data type combinations while the remainder digressed in their predictive abilities due to over-fitting.
+Additionally, we found that glmnet tends to be the most accurate algorithm on average for any given data combination.
+Lastly, we found that the optimal number of data combinations for making prognosis is three data types, but the most cost effective data combination for making predictions is one clinical data combined with any given type of molecular data.

+*Conclusions*

 Understanding how to select, combine, and process clinical and molecular data could have radical implications for cancer patients and researchers.
 Such discoveries will help researchers understand the fundamental factors that lead to cancer survival rates, drastically save researchers’ money, and provide more accurate predictions, leading to better treatments